-Dota Pro Circuit 2019-2020 follows almost the same structure as the previous edition.
-The most significant difference for this year is the merging of qualifiers.
-Now, only one qualifier per region is played for each pair of Minor and Major events.
-This qualifier offers a small number of qualification points, so that the teams get better differentiated for subsequent regional qualifiers.
+Dota Pro Circuit 2019-2020 was the third edition of DPC.
+The Dota Pro Circuit 2019-2020 season followed roughly the same structure as the previous editions.
+The most significant difference for this year was the merging of qualifiers.
+Starting with last year’s season, only one qualifier per region was supposed to be played for each pair of Minor and Major events.
+This qualifier offered a small number of qualification points so that teams would have gotten a better differentiation for subsequent regional qualifiers.

 Dota Pro Circuit Predictions